ayrna/orca/doc/orca-tutorial-3.md

 The idea of NNPOM is to extend POM by considering a nonlinear projection, instead of a linear one.
 To do so, the projection function is a linear combination of nonlinear basis function (i.e. a neural network of one output node).
 As in NNOP, only one hidden layer is considered.
 Given that POM estimate a proper probability distribution, the cross entropy is used for gradient descent.
 The algorithm used for gradient descent is the iRProp+ algorithm.

-Three parameters have to be specified in this case:
+Three parameters must be specified in this case:
 - Parameter `hiddenN`, number of hidden neurons of the model.
 - Parameter `iter`, number of iterations for gradient descent.
-- Parameter `lambda`, regularization parameter in the error function (L2 regularizer), in order to avoid overfitting.
+- Parameter `lambda`, regularization parameter in the error function (L2 regularizer), to avoid overfitting.

 ```MATLAB
 >> % Create the NNPOM object